testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 * If you provide an email address to `TestFairy.setUserId(String)`, it will be automatically detected by the form.
 * If you set an attribute via `TestFairy.setAttribute("email", "jane@example.com")`, the form will make use of it.
-* If the app user sends a feedback and provides a new email address, it will also be saved for later use in case rules above cannot detect any email address.
+* If the user sends a feedback with a valid email address, it will also be saved for later use in case rules above cannot detect any other addresses.

 ### Feedback Form UI Customization